Bridges of Compassion is a Christian ministry of mercy that works in and around the border city of Piedras Negras, Coahuila, México.

 Veronica is a native Mexican, born in Salamanca, Guanajuato, and has spent most of her life in Piedras Negras.
 Jeff is a native gulf coast Floridian and spent much of his life in the Philadelphia, PA area before moving to Texas.
 They began serving together in the long-established San Pablo Methodist congregation in Piedras Negras, located just blocks from the international bridge connecting with Eagle Pass, Texas.

 Veronica is an ordained elder in the Methodist Church of Mexico and graduated from John Wesley Seminary in Monterrey.
 She was a member of San Pablo for nearly 17 years where she served as Director of Evangelism and Missions and on the church board.
 She also assisted with a local church plant for five years and led Bible study groups for women on both sides of the border for more than a decade.
 She currently serves as an Associate Pastor at St. Matthew’s United Methodist Church in San Antonio, where she and Jeff organized the “Agua Viva” Hispanic congregation in 2015.

-Jeff began his walk with Jesus in 1992.
+Jeff began his walk with Jesus in December 1991.
 He is a musician and over the years has served as a lay pastor, worship leader, director of men's ministries and youth worker.
-He is an active presenter for special events in churches, schools and prisons.
+He is an active presenter for special events in churches, schools, and prisons.

 “What is the task of the church?

 ...We are to embody Jesus Christ by doing what He did and what He continues to do through us: declare—using both words and deeds—that Jesus is the King of kings and Lord of lords who is bringing in a kingdom of righteousness, justice, and peace.
 And the church needs to do this where Jesus did it, among the blind, the lame, the sick and outcast, and the poor.”